×

 For these reasons, component replication in industrial environments is usually approached through technical analysis methodologies that allow the original design of the part to be understood before producing a replica.

-Requirements for manufacturing discontinued spare parts
+Technical and regulatory requirements for manufacturing discontinued spare parts

 In some industrial sectors, manufacturing discontinued spare parts involves not only reproducing the geometry of a component but also demonstrating that the new part meets functional requirements equivalent to the original design.
 This is particularly relevant in industries where safety, reliability or regulatory compliance are critical.